Erfan-ram/cpp-2014/README.md

 }
 ```
 [*click to see full source code* :desktop_computer:](https://github.com/Erfan-ram/cpp-repo/blob/master/files/autoFunc.cpp)
 ---
+## Constexpr Specifier

+constexpr is a feature added in C++ 11.
+The main idea is a performance improvement of programs by doing computations at compile time rather than run time.
+Note that once a program is compiled and finalized by the developer, it is run multiple times by users.
+The idea is to spend time in compilation and save time at run time.

+---
 ## Aggregate member initialization
 a struct can have multiple members: